k1m-anna/Project-2/README.md

 Story of Mondstadt

-Arduino code for an interactive cardboard enclosure depicting scenes from the first chapter in Genshin Impac
+Arduino code for an interactive cardboard enclosure depicting scenes from the first chapter in Genshin Impact